International adoption: The Hague Adoption Convention (1993)

-The Implementation and Operation of the 1993 Inter country Adoption Convention****: Guide to Good Practice provides a guidance for the Convention operation, use and interpretation.
-The convention is crucial because it provides formal international and intergovernmental recognition of intercountry adoption, working to ensure that adoptions under the convention are recognized in other party countries.
+At the time of its introduction, were concerns that increased bureaucratization of the adoption process due the implementation of the Hague Adoption Convention would establish additional barriers to the placement of children.
+The Implementation and Operation of the 1993 Inter country Adoption Convention: Guide to Good Practice was published in 1993 to provide guidance for convention use and interpretation.

-To comply with international standards, many changes have been introduced in national legislation enacting laws to criminalize the act of obtaining improper gains from intercountry adoptions.
+Many changes have been introduced in national legislation in order comply with international standards, including new laws to criminalize the act of obtaining improper gains from intercountry adoptions.
+However, instances of trafficking in and sale of children for the purpose of adoption continue to take place in many parts of the world.
+Especially during emergency situations, natural disasters or conflicts, has been found that children are adopted without following appropriate legal procedures and risk to be victims of trafficking and sale.
 However instances of trafficking in and sale of children for the purpose of adoption continue to take place in many parts of the world.
 Especially during emergency situations, natural disasters or conflicts, has been found that children are adopted without following appropriate legal procedures and risk to be victims of trafficking and sale.

-It has been raised also the issue that an excessive bureaucratization of the adoption process – following the implementation of the Hague Adoption Convention – possibly establishes additional barriers to the placement of children.